i-like-robots/react-tag-autocomplete/readme.md

 #### onValidate (optional)

-Optional callback function called when the input value changes and is used to enable or disable the new option when `allowNew` is true.
+Callback function called when the input value changes and is used to enable or disable the new option when the `allowNew` prop is true.
 Receives the new input value and should return a boolean.
 Example:

 ```js
 function onValidate(value) {